ModelOriented/hstats/README.md

 See section [Background](#background) for details and definitions.

 {hstats} offers these statistics comparably **fast** and for **any model**, even for multi-output models, or models with case weights.
 Additionally, we provide a global statistic $H^2$ measuring the proportion of prediction variability unexplained by main effects [5], and an experimental feature importance measure.
 After having identified strong interactions, their shape can be investigated by stratified partial dependence or ICE plots.
-Candidate features can be found by permutation feature importance.

 The core functions `hstats()`, `partial_dep()`, `ice()`, and `perm_importance()` can directly be applied to DALEX explainers, meta learners (mlr3, tidymodels, caret) and most other models.
 In case you need more flexibility, a tailored prediction function can be specified.
 Both data.frame and matrix data structures are supported.